 On Day 1 (the day of injection), the area will be 10% more swollen than usual.
 This would be followed by bruising (if any) which would last 5 to 7 days.
 The bruise can be covered with concealer.

-After the consultation, the aesthetician removed my makeup and applied numbing cream on my face.
-She also numbed the nasolabial areas as any balance can be used to minimize the nasolabial folds.
+After the consultation, the aesthetician from Cutis Medical Laser Clinics removed my makeup and applied numbing cream on my face.
+She also numbed the nasolabial areas as any balance can be used to reduce the nasolabial folds.